zephyrproject-rtos/zephyr/doc/guides/west/install.rst

   pip3 install -U west

 .. note::
-   See :ref:`gs_python_deps` for additional clarification on using the ``--user`` switch.
+   See :ref:`python-pip` for additional clarification on using the ``--user`` switch.

 Afterwards, you can run ``pip3 show -f west`` for information on where the west